-IN STOCK - WILL SELL FAST - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
-ORDER BEFORE 8AM FOR IMMEDIATE DISPATCH (WHEN ORDERED BEFORE 8AM MON - THUR AND IN STOCK)
+SOLD OUT - FURTHER STOCK EXPECTED 25TH JULY - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
+ORDER BEFORE 8AM FOR IMMEDIATE DISPATCH (WHEN ORDERED BEFORE 8AM MON - THUR AND IN STOCK) - No calls required to confirm, if the system allows you to order it means there is stock!

 Available for dispatch during April - September 2019.
 Marked & OPEN Mated Buckfast Queens.
 We recommend for guaranteed next day arrival to select "Special Delivery" on the shipping page.
 We cannot be held responsible for loss in transit or delayed delivery if you do not use a guaranteed service.
 Royal Mail will only offer assistance tracing Special Delivery items and will offer no help what so ever on First Class items, use at your own risk.